 The next time you host a party or gathering, why not try serving some gourmet seafood appetizers?
-Because much seafood is bite-sized, it lends itself well as hors d'oeuvres.
+Since most seafood is bite-sized, it lends itself well as hors d'oeuvres.
 Gourmet seafood appetizers can offer impressive presentation and flavor for any gathering.

 Grilled Shrimp on Sugar Cane Skewers